david618/rt/docs/IntroTest.md

 mvn install
 </pre>

-- Simulator is a set of test apps
+- Simulator is a set of test tools
+- mvn install compiles the code
 - As before the compilation should end with BUILD SUCCESS
+- Project includes tools to send message, monitor Kafka topic, and more; More detilas re on the Simulator github page

 ### Install DCOS